SimoneMoreWare/Learn_SignalR/README.md

 * [SignalR Hub Protocol](https://github.com/dotnet/aspnetcore/blob/main/src/SignalR/docs/specs/HubProtocol.md)

 The source is hosted in a [SignalR repository on GitHub](https://github.com/dotnet/AspNetCore/tree/main/src/SignalR)

+## Web Monitoring Application

+Suppose we want to create a web monitoring application that provides the user with a dashboard capable of displaying a series of information that updates over time.

+One approach is to cyclically call an API at certain intervals (polling) to update the data on the dashboard.
+However, there is a problem: if there is no updated data, we are unnecessarily increasing network traffic with our requests.
+An alternative is the technique of long-polling: if the server has no data available, instead of sending an empty response, it can keep the request alive until something happens or a predetermined timeout is reached.
+If there is new data, the complete response reaches the client.
+A completely different approach is to reverse the roles: the backend contacts the clients when new data is available (push).

+Remember that HTML5 has standardized WebSocket, which is a configurable permanent bidirectional connection via a JavaScript interface in compatible browsers.
+Unfortunately, there must be full WebSocket support, both client-side (browsers) and server-side, to make it available.
+Therefore, we need to provide alternative mechanisms (fallbacks) to ensure that our application always works.

+Microsoft released an open-source library called SignalR for ASP.NET in 2013, which was rewritten for ASP.NET Core in 2018.
+SignalR abstracts all communication mechanism details by choosing the best one available.
+The result is being able to write code as if we were always in push mode.
+With SignalR, the server can call a JavaScript method on all its connected clients or on a specific one.

 ## Transports
 SignalR supports the following techniques for handling real-time communication (in order of graceful fallback):